Smithsonian/Osprey/documentation/Osprey_User_Guide/OspreyUserGuide.md

 <img src="./media/image7.png" style="width:5.664in;height:1.58241in" alt="A screenshot of a computer screen Description automatically generated" />A selection of key summary statistics is available at the upper right part of the screen:

-*  The blue box lists the total number of images
+*  The blue box lists the total number of TIFF/RAW image pairs

 - The gray box lists the total number of specimens/objects